Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Network Slice Planner

 \subsection{Heuristic Solution}

 The optimization problem is non-convex and NP-hard, which precludes the use of exact solution methods.
-To address this, we propose a heuristic iterative algorithm structured into two phases, which progressively improves the worst-case normalized delay while preserving feasibility through successive \gls{RB} reallocations.
+We therefore propose a heuristic iterative algorithm structured into two phases.
+For a given amount of radio resources, Phase~A first reduces the worst-case normalized delay bound through inter-slice \gls{RB} reallocation.
+Then, starting from a feasible allocation, Phase~B progressively removes \glspl{RB} while preserving $\zeta \le 1$, thereby obtaining a margin-tight solution without over-provisioning.

 \textbf{Phase A. Delay Balancing.} The algorithm starts from an equal \gls{RB} allocation among slices.
 At each iteration, the flow with the highest normalized delay bound $W_f^{\mathrm{norm}}$ and the flow with the lowest $W_f^{\mathrm{norm}}$ belonging to a different slice are identified.
 These slices are denoted as the worst and best slices, respectively.
 One \gls{RB} is reallocated from the best slice to the worst slice, provided that the donor slice has more than one \gls{RB}.
 After each reallocation, the per-flow delay bounds $W_f$, $\forall f \in \mathcal{F}$, are re-estimated using the \gls{SNC} model.
 The reallocation is accepted only if it reduces the objective value $\zeta$ in Eq.~\eqref{eq:obj_function}; otherwise, Phase~A terminates.
 Since each iteration performs a single unitary \gls{RB} reallocation and triggers a full recomputation of per-flow delay bounds, and the number of admissible reallocations is upper-bounded by the total number of available \glspl{RB}, $N_{\mathrm{cell}}^{\mathrm{RB}}$, the computational complexity of Phase~A is $\mathcal{O}(N_{\mathrm{cell}}^{\mathrm{RB}} |\mathcal{F}|)$.
 At convergence, Phase~A yields the minimum attainable worst-case normalized delay bound for the given amount of radio resources.
 If the resulting allocation satisfies $W_f^{\mathrm{norm}} \le 1$ for all flows, the algorithm proceeds to Phase~B; otherwise, it terminates, as the available spectrum is insufficient to meet all delay targets.